 For help with your student funding enquiries, please go to the ground floor of the Nancy Astor Building or write to:

-Student Funding Unit, 4th Floor, Nancy Astor Building, University of Plymouth, Drake Circus, Plymouth, PL4 8AA.
+Student Funding Unit, Nancy Astor Building, University of Plymouth, Drake Circus, Plymouth, PL4 8AA.

 Opening hours are Monday – Thursday, 8:30–17:00, Friday 8:30–16:30